-Heart block, also known as atrioventricular (AV) block, is a condition in which the electrical signals that coordinate the heartbeat are slowed down or interrupted as they travel from the upper chambers of the heart to the lower chambers.
-As a result, the heart may beat more slowly, irregularly, or less efficiently.
+Heart block, also called atrioventricular (AV) block, is a condition in which the electrical signals that control your heartbeat slow down or fail to reach the lower chambers of your heart properly.
+As a result, your heart may beat too slowly, irregularly, or less efficiently.

-Despite its name, heart block does not mean that blood flow is blocked or that the heart suddenly stops.
-Instead, it refers to a problem with the heart’s electrical communication system.
-The severity of heart block can range from mild and harmless to serious and potentially life-threatening, depending on how much the signal is delayed or blocked.
+Heart block can range from mild and harmless to serious and potentially life-threatening, depending on how much the electrical signal is delayed or blocked.

-Each heartbeat begins with an electrical signal generated in the heart’s natural pacemaker.
-This signal spreads through the atria, causing them to contract and push blood into the ventricles.
-The signal then passes through a small electrical gateway between the atria and ventricles before continuing downward.
+Each heartbeat starts with an electrical signal produced by your heart’s natural pacemaker.
+This signal spreads through the upper chambers of your heart (atria), making them contract and push blood into the lower chambers (ventricles).

 What Happens in Heart Block